kaqerfn/Ryven/README.md

 # Ryven-Website
-I made this website for Ryven using HTML,with the pages connected through simple links.
+I made this website for Ryven using HTML, with the pages connected through simple links.